JohnBinford/AppleWood-Pointe/readme.md

 -  We hope to introduce the shop to the remaining building's residents, and...
    -  Discuss what benefits the shop offers, and a few limitations.
 (No Spray Painting - for example.)
    -  How to get training, help, or encouragement.
       -  A couple of machines have unique setup and safety procedures.
-(Even if you've used a similar one in the past.)
+         -  Even if you've used a similar one in the past.
    -  We will finish with a Mini-Tour of the Workshop.
    -  Volunteers will be around to answer questions, etc.

 ***

 ### More New News!
--  An Air Filtration System, A Ceiling Mounted Power Cord, and Two new Cabinets (with lights!) were recently installed.
+-  An air filtration system, a ceiling mounted power cord reel, and two new cabinets (with lights!) were recently installed.
    -  These are the last chores the volunteer group has planned.
-   -  We still need to cull a few redundant tools, and sort things a bit but things are done for now.
+   -  We still need to cull a few redundant tools and sort things a bit but chores are done for now.

 ***